Cuban Salsa: Three Step Pivot Turns in Casino

 On a right curved line, the Three Step right turn must be more than 360 degrees.
 On a left curved line, it must be less than 360 degrees.
 And similar but opposite for the traveling Coca-Cola left turn.

 It is called a Pivot turn because the first step pivots around 180 degrees.
-The Follow has er back pointing forward as the second step hits the floor.
+The Follow has her back pointing forward as the second step hits the floor.
 The last half turn is created by moving the first leg around like the leg of a pair of compasses.
 This gives us a good descriptive name: Three Step Pivot-Compass.

 An alternative method for the last half of the turn is to use Spiral Turn technique using figure “4” legs.
 This gives us a good descriptive name: Three Step Pivot-Spiral.
 This method is still surprisingly rare considering that it works very well in Casino.
 There is nothing “natural” over Spiral technique: It looks educated!